 But there are still a few things that make my heart sink every time I encounter them.
-Here are 3.
+Here are three.

-I don’t recommend any usb mic, but there are better ones than this on the market – much better ones!
-So when a VO comes to me with a usb mic I will try to steer them in the direction of getting an XLR mic and audio interface.
-I can often sugar coat it by saying that their usb mic will be a good mic for a travel kit if they need to take a mic on the road with them.
+I don’t recommend any USB mics, but there are better ones than this on the market – much better ones!
+So when a voice over comes to me with a USB mic I will try to steer them in the direction of getting an XLR mic and audio interface.
+I can often sugar coat it by saying that their USB mic will be a good mic for a travel kit if they need to take a mic on the road with them.
 But with the Blue Yeti I can’t even say that because they’re so big and heavy they take up too much room in a suitcase and eat too far into the weight allowance for your flight (it weighs 0.5kg, and the stand weighs a further kilo).

-Acoustic treatment is a really important part of setting up your studio.
-You need to get rid of as many reflections and reverb as possible from your recording space, and various options are explored and taken by VOs setting up their booths.
-Good acoustic foam is expensive, so your VO-on-a-budget researches cheaper options and many fix on moving blankets (or movers blankets if you prefer).
+Acoustic treatment is arguably the most important part of setting up your studio.
+You need to get rid of as many reflections and reverb as possible from your recording space, and various options are explored and taken by voice artists setting up their booths.
+Good acoustic foam is expensive, so your voiceover-on-a-budget researches cheaper options and many fix on moving blankets (or movers blankets if you prefer).
 They really do look the part, but the problem is they don’t do enough.

 Acoustic energy is killed by mass and changing the media it’s traveling through.
 The lower the frequency of acoustic energy the more energy it has and therefore more mass/changes/thickness is needed to control it.
 Moving blankets are thin and light.
 They will kill a bit of top end frequency reflection, but no more than that.